Overview & Pathophysiology

 1. Oral iron — first-line

-- Ferrous sulfate 325 mg PO once daily or every other day (every-other-day dosing improves absorption by lowering hepcidin response and reduces GI side effects).
+- Every-other-day dosing improves fractional absorption by lowering the hepcidin response and reduces GI side effects.

 - Side effects: nausea, epigastric pain, constipation, black stools (harmless — warn the patient).